 This means that when designing or redesigning websites, there are a great many options for a font to choose from.
 This gives web designers the opportunity to incorporate a wide variety of fonts into a design.

 Both the arrangement of typography on a page and the fine details are important.
 Designers not only focus on the choice of font but on connections between text and the ways that letters are used in the text body.

 Create a structure

-Before a designer even starts to work on a website design, there are a number of decisions which can be made around typography, and the way it will be shaped into a design.
+Before a designer even starts to work on website design, there are a number of decisions that can be made around typography, and the way it will be shaped into a design.
 Typeface selection (and particularly the way in which different fonts will be integrated into a design) can be established.

-Hierarchy (importance of content and information) can be explored in order to understand how this will be incorporated into lettering.
+Hierarchy (importance of content and information) can be explored in order to understand how this will be incorporated into the lettering.
 After this, a designer can establish a relationship between page design and typography.